 Recipe Tips & Notes

-- The Crispy Skin.
+- How to Get the Best Crispy Skin (Cuero).
 The crispy skin, or "cuero", is only achieved with pernil by using skin-on pork.
-Be sure to dry the skin before roasting, as the moisture will prevent it from crisping up.
-Up the temperature at the end of roasting, uncovered, to ensure the perfect crunchy outer crust.
+Be sure to dry the skin as thoroughly as possible before roasting, as the moisture will prevent it from crisping up.
+Raise the temperature at the end of roasting, uncovered, to ensure the perfect crunchy outer crust.

 - You can make Puerto Rican pernil with boneless pork.
 Make it the exact same way, but you won't need to wait for extra roasting time at the end.

-- Adobo seasoning is a common seasoning blend in Latin American countries.
-It's a mix of garlic, cumin, onion, salt and pepper and other possible ingredients.
-Use it instead of the seasonings called for in the recipe.
+- Seasoning Options.
+Adobo seasoning is a common seasoning blend in Latin American countries.
+It's a mix of garlic, cumin, onion, salt and pepper which you can use instead.
+Sazon is another popular and flavorful option.
+Try my homemade sazon seasoning.
+Use 5-6 tablespoons of either in place of the spices used in the recipe.

 What to Serve with Pernil?